BC-Transactions,Writethru

 National League

+CINCINNATI REDS — Recalled from RHP Jesus Reyes from Pensacola (SL).
+Optioned RHP Tanner Rainey to Louisville (IL).

+LOS ANGELES DODGERS — Recalled INF/OF Breyvic Valera from Oklahoma City (PCL).
+Optioned RHP Brock Stewart to Oklahoma City.

-NEW YORK METS — Placed RHP AJ Ramos and INF Wilmer Flores on the 10-day DL; Ramos retroactive to May 27.
-Optioned C Tomas Nido to Binghamton (EL).
-Recalled 3B Phillip Evans and RHPs Hansel Robles and Gerson Bautista from Las Vegas (PCL).
-Reinstated C Kevin Plawecki from the 10-day DL.
-Sent 3B Todd Frazier to Las Vegas for a rehab assignment.
+NEW YORKS METS — Placed RHP Noah Syndergaard on the 10-day DL, retroactive to May 26.
+Optioned LHP P.J.
+Conlon to Las Vegas (PCL).

-PITTSBURGH PIRATES — Placed RHP Ivan Nova on the 10-day DL, retroactive to May 25.
-Recalled RHP Nick Kingham from Indianapolis (IL).

-SAN DIEGO PADRES — Designated LHP Kyle McGrath for assignment.
-Placed OF Franchy Cordero on the 10-day DL.
-Reinstated OF Hunter Renfroe from the 10-day DL.

-SAN FRANCISCO GIANTS — Optioned INF Miguel Gomez to Richmond (EL).
-Designated LHP D.J.
-Snelten for assignment.
-Selected the contract of RHP Derek Rodriguez from Sacramento (PCL).
-Signed RHP Taylor Hill and C Ryan Hanigan to minor league contracts.
+PHILADELPHIA PHILLIES — Sent SS J.P.
+Crawford on a rehab assignment to Clearwater (FSL).

+SAN DIEGO PADRES — Optioned LHP Tyler Webb to El Paso (PCL).

 American Association